Sharing is caring!

 Who Are the Sami (or Sámi)?

-Though Sami village people are known nowadays for reindeer husbandry in Norway, only about 10% of them make their living this way.
-The traditional Sami way of life is fishing and hunting; today many of them, even many of those who still make a traditional living, have moved into towns and cities.
+Though the Sami are known for reindeer husbandry nowadays in Norway, only about 10% of them make their living this way.
+Traditional Sami culture emphasizes fishing and hunting.
+Today many Sami families, even many of those who still make a traditional living, have moved into towns and cities.

 But because reindeer are beautiful and get Santa around and all, we’re going to talk about them first.